Jesus and Mary Chain

 “We love him, too,” Maggie said.

 One morning they took Grayson to Project Runway on Whiskey Island to a fundraiser for dog shelters.
 From there, later in the afternoon, they did Doggies on the Patio, another fundraiser.
-It was a long day.
 Afterwards they took him out for gelato.
-He loved it, the whole day, and the gelato.
-Maggie could never sell him.
-She couldn’t see that happening.
-It didn’t matter that he kept trying to sneak upstairs to sleep on their bed.
+He loved it, the whole day, and the gelato, too.
+Maggie could not sell him.
+She couldn’t see that ever happening.
+It didn’t matter that he had a gluttonous food drive and was always sneaking upstairs to sleep on their bed, which was against the rules

 Ed Staskus posts monthly on 147 Stanley Street http://www.147stanleystreet.com, Made in Cleveland http://www.clevelandohiodaybook.com, Atlantic Canada http://www.redroadpei.com, and Lithuanian Journal http://www.lithuanianjournal.com